GastricBoar/ActiveDirectoryHomeLab/README.md

 ## How this works
-I used VirtualBox to create two machines:
+I used VMware Workstation to create two machines:

 - **Server**: Windows Server 2022 as
   - Domain Controller (AD – porto.lab)